nstudio/nativescript-xavier-passport/src/README.md

 zp.on("results", function(results) { console.log("Results", results); });
 ```

-- `results` - Will give you an object with keys for everything including the raw data as the "raw" key.
+- `results` - Will give you an object with keys for everything including the raw data as the "rawMrz" key.
 - `error`   - Will give you the error message from Xavier or if your results or close event code is buggy then the error from your code will be also passed back via this callback.
 - `closed`  - Will be triggered when it closes the scanning screen. (on iOS this is triggered several times)